Al3xGROS/Voting_app_wagmi/README.md

 # Getting Started

 Run `npm run dev` in your terminal, and then open [localhost:3000](http://localhost:3000) in your browser.

-Or you can find it at this URL: [https://votingapp-eta.vercel.app/]
+Or you can find it on this site: [https://votingapp-eta.vercel.app/](https://votingapp-eta.vercel.app/)

 Once the webpage has loaded, changes made to files inside the `src/` directory (e.g. `src/pages/index.tsx`) will automatically update the webpage.